alexkurasoff/Pharmadex-Generic-2-nd/pharmadex/generic2/README.md

-# Pharmadex 1.5 Wab Archive (WAR). "generic2" project
+# Pharmadex 1.5 Web Archive (WAR). "generic2" project

 	This project is a real executable project with the possibility to create WAR file for Tomcat 8.5 Context by default is /generic2